attainu-phoenix/attainu-phoenix/assignments/assignments.md

 3. Create a page where the user can add a new student.
 4. The student form should talk Name, Phone and Location.

+## Day 4

+#### Build signup and login page for the blog application
+1. Get the blog app code from here - [Blog](code/week-7-day-5/)
+2. Create a signup page that takes user's name, email and password and put in `blog` db's `users` collection.
+3. Create a login page where the email and password taken from users are checked against the data in `users` collection.
+4. Upon successfull signup and login, you can do a simple `response.send()` to send a success/error message.